aiegoo/oreumicamp/README.md

 # Bull Team - Jeju Folklore Digital Storytelling

 > **Patent Pending** - 김지현, 박소영, 윤세정, 이병남, 정광식
+>
+> *Note: This patent application is filed for defensive purposes to protect the innovation.
+This repository is licensed under Apache License 2.0, which grants users a royalty-free patent license for contributions in this codebase.
+The patent pending notice serves as notification of our intellectual property protection strategy, not as a restriction on the open source license terms.*

 This repository contains the presentation for Bool 4 Team's Jeju folklore interactive storytelling platform:
 **The Story of the Old Stump** - GPS-based interactive digital storytelling platform for Jeju Island cultural heritage preservation